How to Install the LEMP Stack on Windows WSL

 You install the LEMP stack on Windows WSL by setting up Linux, Nginx, MySQL, and PHP within your Windows Subsystem for Linux environment.

-LEMP is a popular web server stack, meaning it’s a group of software components that work together to power dynamic websites and applications.
-This tutorial specifically guides you through installing LEMP using Ubuntu 22.04 LTS on Windows 10 or 11.
+The LEMP web server stack, a group of software components powering dynamic websites and applications, can be installed using Ubuntu 22.04 LTS on Windows 10 or 11.

 This setup allows you to run robust web server technology directly on your Windows PC, leveraging the power of Linux distributions.